 Who requests Functional Capacity Evaluations?

 In California Worker’s Compensation, Injured Workers are involved with a variety of physicians.
 These include Treating Physicians, Agreed Medical Evaluators, Qualified Medical Evaluators or Regular Physicians.
-Any of these Physicians may request a FCE in order to assist them in completing their reports.
+Any of these Physicians may request a FCE evaluation for a workers compensation case in order to assist them in completing their reports.

 Why are Functional Capacity Evaluations requested?